theam/guides/quality-assurance/README.md

 **Note:** Not necessary for Development environment

-To issue a TCR written by a QA engineer for each feature that is released to UAT or Production environments, making sure that functionality has been thoroughly tested.
+We issue a TCR written by a QA engineer for each feature that is released to UAT or Production environments, making sure that functionality has been thoroughly tested.
 This report should also contain load and performance checks when appropriate where results are compared against previous results.

 The document should at least contain the following sections:
 1. QA issuing TCR